engity-com/go-yaml/README.md

 Introduction
 ------------

 The yaml package enables Go programs to comfortably encode and decode YAML values.
-It was developed within [Canonical](https://www.canonical.com) as part of the [juju](https://juju.ubuntu.com) project, and is based on a pure Go port of the well-known [libyaml](http://pyyaml.org/wiki/LibYAML) C library to parse and generate YAML data quickly and reliably.
+It is based on [gopkg.in/yaml.v3](https://gopkg.in/yaml.v3) with some improvements as the original project seems to be abandoned.

 Compatibility
 -------------